lol12345-6/Python-CSGO-Glow-ESP/README.md

 # Python-CSGO-Glow-ESP
-just uodate offsets from haze dumper you csn use this as it is or add to it.
+just update offsets from haze dumper you can use this as it is or add to it.